hmc-cs111-spring2023/cs111-hw3-georgia-reb/free-1.md

 keep track of what instruction they are on.
 I think the coding is the right domain because it would allow the user to easily edit and create a pattern.
 They could also add stylistic choices for the PDF output.
 The PDF output is appropriate because that is how crochet patterns are currently circulated.
-And, the interactive program that you load the code into would be very helpful for people working on crochet projects.
+And the interactive program that you load the code into would be very helpful for people working on crochet projects.